manuelbieh/react-book/advanced-concepts/portals.md

 ### Portals and their relationship to their parent component

-In order to further our understanding of portals, we are going to build - surprise surprise - a modal portal.
+In order to further our understanding of portals, we are going to build — surprise surprise — a modal portal.
 The basis is formed by the same HTML which we have used in the introduction of portals before.
 There are two divs in the example: one in which our application is rendered and another in which we render the portal.

 This time however, the modal will only open once a user has clicked a button.
 The portal will contain a button which allows the user to close the window.
 A state variable called `modalIsOpen` is used to alternate between the two states and is either true or false.
-The `ModalPortal` component will be rendered via a `&&` conditional in JSX, thus it is only shown if this.state.modalIsOpen is actually true.
+The `ModalPortal` component will be rendered via an `&&` conditional in JSX, thus it is only shown if this.state.modalIsOpen is true.

-During the time in which the value of the state changes from `false` to `true`, the `ModalPortal` component is mounted and the ModalPopup is rendered into the `<div id="portal"`&gt; with a slightly transparent background.
+During the time in which the value of the state changes from `false` to `true`, the `ModalPortal` component is mounted and the ModalPopup is rendered into the `<div id="portal">` with a slightly transparent background.
 Once the value changes from `true` to `false` again, the `ModalPortal` is removed from the App component in the component tree.
 React takes care to ensure that the `ModalPortal` component and its contents are not found on the page anymore.

 In code form, we are left with the following example:

 ```jsx
 import React from 'react';
 import ReactDOM from 'react-dom';

 const ModalPortal = (props) => {
   return ReactDOM.createPortal(
     <div